junesirius/junesirius.github.io/_posts/Supernatural/SPN_Angst/SPN-Angst-whole-novel.md

 Bobby shakes his head hard.
 "Cas you stupid love-blind idjit."

 ### Chap.
-3-1
+3

+#### Act 1

-> **Outline:** Cas falls to Purgatory, finds Dean.
+> Cas falls to Purgatory, finds Dean.
 Dean doesn't recognize him, monster Cas can't talk, too weak to change back.
 The two support/survive in Purgatory for a while, Cas eats souls to grow stronger and can heal.

 Dean lingers not far from the same opening that he saw Cas for the briefest moment.
 Sometimes by the stream, sometimes on the edge of the closest woods, most of the times, just in the plain middle of the opening, without cover.
 It is a bad idea, actually, the worst one possible, to not move swiftly in a place like this.